htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`DAGMAN_WRITE_PARTIAL_RESCUE`
     A boolean value that controls whether *condor_dagman* writes a partial or a full DAG file as a Rescue DAG.
-As of HTCondor version 7.2.2, writing a partial DAG is preferred.
 If not defined, ``DAGMAN_WRITE_PARTIAL_RESCUE`` defaults to ``True``. **Note: users
     should rarely change this setting.**